 Get involved in local fiestas.
 Try the national tipple, maybe even run in front of bulls in Pamplona if you need an adrenaline rush!
 Now that’s got to be better than heading to an evening class after work.

 Studying abroad has so many advantages, it’s impossible to overemphasize the benefits.
-From college credits, to life experience, making new friends and reaching fluency faster; this is definitely the most entertaining way of learning Spanish.
+From college credits, to life experience, starting a business, making new friends and reaching fluency faster; this is definitely the most entertaining way of learning Spanish.

 2. Learn to Dance